Coffee-IT-Development/CardsCarousel-iOS-Component/README.md

 /// The size of each indicator, determines both width and height of circle.
 Defaults to `6`. public var indicatorSize: CGFloat

+/// The animation of the entire carousel.
+Defaults to `.default`, but replaced with `nil` during onAppear to prevent visual glitches in `nonSwipeableCards`. public var carouselAnimation: Animation?
 ```

 ## Contact